ktsakas/travelclick-chatbot/RESEARCH.md

 * Has a wider array of default entities.
 * Much better documentation with plenty of examples.
 * Allows for templates instead of user input, which would work well with a response produced by the code (eg. the user clicks).
+* Wit.ai only gives out the date and not the text

 ## Conversations